Pay your rent online, see latest statements, book and view repairs through the Tenant Portal.

-- make sure communal doors, such as access doors to bin stores, are closed and locked to prevent unauthorised access at all times
+- make sure communal doors, such as access doors to bin stores and storage cupboards, are kept closed and secured or locked, to prevent unauthorised access at all times

-- waste that can burn is disposed of in the appropriate waste bins
+- make sure waste that can burn is disposed of in the appropriate waste bins

 - make sure your flat entrance door closes correctly.
 You must never interfere with or disconnect flat entrance door self closing devices